Monagas S.C.: 2017

 In 2017, Monagas participated in the Primera División and qualified to the knockout stage of the Torneo Apertura, finishing 6th in the regular season.
 In the quarter-finals, they defeated Zamora 6–2 on aggregate and went on to the semi-finals, where they defeated Carabobo on away goals after a 1–1 draw on aggregate.
 In the final, Monagas faced Caracas.
 The first leg was played at Maturín on 25 June, with a 1–0 win for the home side.
 On the second leg in Caracas on 2 July, Monagas lost 2–1, but won on away goals (2–2 on aggregate), securing Monagas' first title in short tournaments and their first qualification to the Copa Libertadores.
 Later, on the Serie Final, against Torneo Clausura champions Deportivo Lara, Monagas lost the first leg in Maturín on 13 December, 1–0, but won the second leg in Cabudare on 17 December, 2–0, becoming the Venezuelan champions for the first time, winning the Serie Final 2–1 on aggregate.

 Stadium

-The Estadio Monumental de Maturin is a football stadium located in the city of Maturin, Monagas state.
+The Estadio Monumental de Maturín is a football stadium located in the city of Maturin, Monagas state.
 It is the biggest stadium in Venezuela with a capacity of 51,796 spectators.
 It is competing for the football matches that Monagas Sport Club home game.
 It was built to host the Copa America Venezuela 2007.

-El Monumental was inaugurated on June 24, 2007, where they were the opening game between the Monagas Sport Club and Zamora Fútbol Club home team winning 2-0 with goals from Edder Farías.
+El Monumental was inaugurated on June 24, 2007, where they were the opening game between the Monagas Sport Club and Zamora Fútbol Club home team winning 2–0 with goals from Edder Farías.

 Monagas Sport Club played from 1987 to 2007 at Estadio Alexander Botinni in Maturín.